w3nch/ToolBox/index.md

 <br>

 - [**Wireshark Basics and Network Traffic Analysis**](./wireshark.md)
   Learn how to use **Wireshark**, one of the most powerful tools for network traffic analysis.
 Understand how to capture, filter, and analyze packets to identify potential security issues or troubleshoot network performance.
-Master key protocols, packet structures, and real-time monitoring to gain insights into your network's behavior and detect suspicious activity.
+Master key protocols, packet structures, and real-time monitoring to gain insights into your network's behaviour and detect suspicious activity.

 ---